spyder-ide/spyder-docs/doc/panes/editor.rst

 Syntax highlighting
 ~~~~~~~~~~~~~~~~~~~

-To improve the readability of your code, Spyder has a syntax highlighting feature that determines the color and style of text in the Editor, as well as in the :doc:`ipythonconsole`.
+To improve the readability of your code, Spyder has a syntax highlighting feature that determines the color and style of text in the Editor, as well as in the :ref:`panes-console`.

 You can configure and preview syntax highlighting themes and fonts under :menuselection:`Preferences --> Appearance`.
 The :guilabel:`Syntax highlighting theme` section allows you to change the color and style of the syntax elements and background to match your preferences.